aldenml/ecc/README.md

 // eventually client A allows client B to see the encrypted
 // message, in this case the proxy needs to re-encrypt
 // ciphertextLevel1 (without ever knowing the plaintext).
-// In order to do that, the client A needs to create a re-encryption
+// In order to do that, client A needs to create a re-encryption
 // key that the proxy can use to perform such operation.

-// client A creates a re-encryption key that the proxy can use
+// client A creates a re-encryption key the proxy can use
 // to re-encrypt the ciphertext (ciphertextLevel1) in order for
 // client B be able to recover the original message byte[] reEncKey = pre_schema1_ReKeyGen(keysA.sk, keysB.pk, signingA);

-// the proxy re-encrypt the ciphertext ciphertextLevel1 with such
+// the proxy re-encrypts the ciphertext ciphertextLevel1 with such
 // a key that allows client B to recover the original message byte[] ciphertextLevel2 = pre_schema1_ReEncrypt(
     ciphertextLevel1,